ministryofjustice/moj-express-skeleton/README.md

 `npx eslint . --fix`

-### Security
-TODO
-- [express-session](https://www.npmjs.com/package/express-session) (cookie handling for browser session)

 ### Axios
-Within this skeleton [axios](https://github.com/axios/axios) with [middleware-axios](https://github.com/krutoo/middleware-axios) (used as a utility `../utils/axiosSetp.mjs`, and can be extended with further middleware) is set up and ready to use out of the box.
+Within this skeleton [axios](https://github.com/axios/axios) with [middleware-axios](https://github.com/krutoo/middleware-axios) (used as a utility `../utils/axiosSetup.mjs`, and can be extended with further middleware) is set up and ready to use out of the box.

 Below is an example of implementation of how to use the `axios_api` function, in other modules to make server/api calls: